, , , , ,

 To help illustrate what it means to be involved in real estate private equity, we’ve collaborated with a friend and fellow real estate aficionado, Ben Stevens.
 Ben is a project manager for a real estate development firm in Chicago.
 He recently graduated with an MBA in Real Estate and Urban Land Economics at the University of Wisconsin-Madison.
 On the side, Ben hosts the The Skyline Forum, an online interview series with developers, architects, urban planners, and other real estate professionals.

-In a recent episode of The Skyline Forum, Episode 12: All in Good Fund, Ben interviewed real estate private equity fund manager Dietmar Georg.
+In an episode of The Skyline Forum, Episode 12: All in Good Fund, Ben interviewed real estate private equity fund manager Dietmar Georg.
 Dietmar co-founded GLL Partners in 2000 in Munich, Germany, and has grown the company to a point where it now manages over $5 billion in real estate assets.

 Ben has graciously given us permission to share the interview as well as a written transcript of the video.
 Ben’s interview with Dietmar does an excellent job of giving you a glimpse into the world of real estate private equity.